 - CRM/Product Ordering/Invoices/Accounts Payable/Accounts Receivables/Inventory Control capabilities were 100 percent functional.

 - A new Palo Alto Networks 850 security appliance was brought on-line.

-Download the Ransomware Removal Case Study Datasheet
+Download the Crypto-Ransomware Cleanup Case Study Datasheet

 To read or download a PDF version of this ransomware incident report, click:

 Progent's Ransomware Incident Recovery Case Study Datasheet.
 (PDF - 282 KB)

 Contact Progent for Ransomware Recovery Expertise in Morgan Hill

 For ransomware system recovery expertise in the Morgan Hill metro area, call Progent at 800-462-8800 or visit Contact Progent.